 Our own research has also found the efficacy of wilderness therapy, and even beyond that, the powerful impact of Adventure Therapy.

-The model we use for change produces lasting impact.
-Evidence for this as well as many sources we have used over the years for data collection are attached:
+The model we use for change produces a lasting impact.
+Evidence for this, as well as many sources we have used over the years for data collection, are attached:

 In addition, here you can find our own research magazine, that we published after years of data collection from our students and families: